qqn2/sv_fifo/README.md

 Change pop verification as he sent you
 The memory module should have been sequentiel and this explains why I had sometimes unwanted writes.
 I can use 3 states FSM to fix parallel operation, no need for complicated shared ressource.
+Add random constraints to module 2 to not genrate by accident corrupted data